Tick

 Additionally, F1 students are on a study visa which limits their ability to work and earn an income.

-However, F1 students who are in their Optional Practical Training (OPT) period and have obtained an Employment Authorization Document (EAD) with an active US payroll may be eligible to apply for a mortgage through HomeAbroad Loans.
+However, F1 college students who are in their Optional Practical Training (OPT) period and have obtained an Employment Authorization Document (EAD) with an active US payroll may be eligible to apply for a mortgage through HomeAbroad Loans.

 F1 visa holders on OPT who have EAD, have a few options when it comes to securing a mortgage.
 These include: